slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Psychologists argue that the best way for us to learn complex behaviors is via continuous reinforcement, in which the desired behavior is reinforced every time it’s performed.

 <!--
+Be generous from a place of abundance, where you are giving because you are already so full, not from a place of scarcity where you are kind because you want something in return.

 The people who love you most can care less about how much money you make or what gifts you can send them.
 What they really want is your time, presence and attention.

 impredictable shecule / fixed work amount schedule / fixed time amount schedule -->